When you think of reading intervention activities for kids, I’m guessing visual memory training is probably not the first thing you think of.

 Whether you’re a prior student of mine or not, I have some good news…

-The hands-on visual memory technique (that was once only accessible inside the private course) has now gone digital!
+The hands-on visual memory technique has now gone digital!

 One of the cool things about interactive, digital activities is that parents and educators can use them in just about any setting, without resistance from the kiddos.
 In fact, you may even hear kids ask for more!